williammilisic/cloudcloud.dev/index.md

 ## 3 April 2023
 * On the 30th March, Bloomberg announced [BloombergGPT](https://www.bloomberg.com/company/press/bloomberggpt-50-billion-parameter-llm-tuned-finance/).
 This LLM has been trained on a wide range of financial data to support a diverse set of NLP tasks within the financial industry.
 It has been trained using both public and private data sets, to produce an LLM with a competitive edge in the financial services on ChatGPT and other "generic" GPTs. <br/><br/>
-* Quote-for-saving: *"Leaders are not the problem.
+* *"Leaders are not the problem.
 Bad leaders are the problem.
 Challenge is to create a culture where good leadership is the norm.”*

 ## 1 April 2023
 * [Italian DPA](https://techcrunch.com/2023/03/31/chatgpt-blocked-italy/) issues order to block ChatGPT over GDPR breach concerns. <br/><br/>